 We all know what it’s like to experience those notorious first date jitters.
 If your date’s tongue-tied, try to put them at ease by keeping your posture and tone relaxed and welcoming.
 And if they stumble over their words, reassure them that it’s no big deal and laugh it off together.
 Putting your date at ease like this will help them shake off those nerves and really get the date going.

-7. They’re leaning away
+7. Leaning away

 Sadly, there’s no way to sugarcoat this.
 Someone who’s not feeling a connection is more likely to lean away from you rather than lean in to you.
 If your date has their arms crossed or is angling their body away from you, they’re trying to create a barrier between you and them.

-8. They really listen to you
+8. Really listening to you

-10. There’s a light, playful touch
+10. Light, playful touch

-11. They mirror your behavior
+11. Mirroring your behavior

 Good write-up, I’m regular visitor of one’s website, maintain up the nice operate, and It’s going to be a regular visitor for a long time.